Hannan Jones

 ( Artist Statement )

-As a research-led artist, I delve into the realms of hybridity, rhythm, and psychogeography in response to cultural and social migration, with a deep commitment to unravelling personal and collective histories.
-My practice exists at the intersections of sound, sculpture, installation, and moving image.
+Hannan Jones delves into the realms of hybridity, rhythm, and psychogeography in response to cultural and social migration.
+Central to her practice are questions of continuity and rupture, explored through analogue mediums, and at the intersections of sound, sculpture, installation, and moving image.

-Sonically, beginnings emerge through experimental, improvisational practices utilising sampling, electronics, musique concrète, and analogue archives.
-I employ layered audio materials to create alternate possibilities, reclaim parallel histories, and reimagine the connections between them.
+Sonically, Jones' work emerges through experimental, improvisational practices utilising sampling, electronics, musique concrète, and analogue archives.
+She employs layered audio materials to create alternate possibilities, reclaim parallel histories, and reimagine the connections between them.
 These processes are inspired by pioneering figures such as Nicolas Collins, the BBC Radiophonic Workshop, and Éliane Radigue.
-In 2023, I received an Oram Award, a platform that elevates the work and voices of women and gender non-conforming artists innovating in sound, music, and related technology.
-The award is named after Daphne Oram, one of the founding directors of the BBC Radiophonic Workshop.
+In 2023, Jones received an Oram Award, a platform that elevates the work and voices of women and gender non-conforming artists innovating in sound, music, and related technology.

-I hold a BA (Hons) in Sculpture and Environmental Art from the Glasgow School of Art, where I am a visiting lecturer (2023–present).
-From 2020–21, I was an Artist Associate at Open School East.
+Holding a BA (Hons) in Sculpture and Environmental Art from the Glasgow School of Art, where she is a current visiting lecturer (2023–present).
+From 2020 to 2021, Jones was an Artist Associate at Open School East and is a proud autodidactic sound practitioner.

 - - - - - - - - - - - - - - - - -